raymondragon/link/README.md

 ## Overview

 **Link** is a powerful TCP connection management tool that simplifies NAT traversal, TCP forwarding and more.
 By seamlessly integrating three distinct running modes within a single binary file, Link bridges the gap between different network environments, redirecting services and handling TCP connections seamlessly, ensuring reliable network connectivity and ideal network environment.
-Also with highly integrated authorization Handling, Link empowers you to efficiently manage user permissions and establish uninterrupted data flow, ensuring that sensitive resources remain protected while applications maintain high performance and responsiveness.
+Also with highly integrated authorization handling, Link empowers you to efficiently manage user permissions and establish uninterrupted data flow, ensuring that sensitive resources remain protected while applications maintain high performance and responsiveness.

 ## Features